logo

 Abstract

-Untethered miniature soft robots offer significant potential in biomedical and industrial applications due to their accessibility and safe interaction.
-This paper presents a focused ultrasound-controlled phase transition (FUPT) strategy for achieving millimeter-level spatially selective actuation and Newton-level force output in soft robots.
-The method uses ultrasound-induced heating to trigger a phase transition, enabling powerful actuation through inflation.
-The high spatial resolution allows a single robot to perform multiple tasks.
-Demonstrations include liquid cargo delivery and a biopsy robot for tissue acquisition and patching.
-An autonomous control system integrates ultrasound imaging for automatic acoustic field alignment and control, advancing the spatiotemporal response capability of untethered miniature soft robots.
+Untethered miniature soft robots have significant application potentials in biomedical and industrial fields due to their space accessibility and safe human interaction.
+However, the lack of selective and forceful actuation is still challenging in revolutionizing and unleashing their versatility.
+Here, we propose a focused ultrasound-controlled phase transition strategy for achieving millimeter-level spatially selective actuation and Newton-level force of soft robots, which harnesses ultrasound-induced heating to trigger the phase transition inside the robot, enabling powerful actuation through inflation.
+The millimeter-level spatial resolution empowers single robot to perform multiple tasks according to specific requirements.
+As a concept-of-demonstration, we designed soft robot for liquid cargo delivery and biopsy robot for tissue acquisition and patching.
+Additionally, an autonomous control system is integrated with ultrasound imaging to enable automatic acoustic field alignment and control.
+The proposed method advances the spatiotemporal response capability of untethered miniature soft robots, holding promise for broadening their versatility and adaptability.

 Publisher